gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/03-linked-lists-stacks-queues.md

 ### Queue Implementation Considerations

-Like a stack a queue can be implemented several ways and the implementation should be hidden from the user.
+Like a stack, a queue can be implemented several ways and the implementation should be hidden from the user.
 One way would be to implement a queue with a linked list like this:

 ```python
 class Queue: